Who Should I Pick As My Personal Representative/Executor?

 The most important traits for the people you select to handle your affairs are trust, capability and willingness to do the job.

 In a (reasonably) happy marriage or domestic partnership, that would, first, be your spouse/significant other.
-But what happens if you die at the same time, you are single or you just want someone else?
+But what happens if you die at the same time, you are single or want someone else?

 This is critical.
 Whoever you ask to serve as an executor of your estate, trustee of your trust, guardian of your kids or your power of attorney must be trustworthy.
 The law imposes an obligation of responsibility on the person you choose.